HellThrall2000/DevEnvironmentInAzure/README.md

-# Terraform Azure Development Environment Setup
+# Terraform-Azure : Development Environment Setup

 This repository contains Terraform code for creating a development environment in Microsoft Azure.
 This environment includes a Virtual Network, Subnet, Network Security Group, Public IP, Network Interface, and a Linux Virtual Machine.
 These resources are defined in code to ensure consistency and ease of provisioning.